Saq, Razavi Khorasan

-Saq (ساق) (Note: Also romanized as Sāq; also known as Sagh) is a village in Saq Rural District of Soleyman District, Zaveh County, Razavi Khorasan province, Iran.
+Saq (ساق) (Note: Also romanized as Sāq; also known as Sagh) is a village in Saq Rural District of Soleyman District in Zaveh County, Razavi Khorasan province, Iran.

 Demographics

 Population

-At the time of the 2006 National Census, the village's population was 5,171 in 1,255 households, when it was in Soleyman Rural District of the former Jolgeh Zaveh District of Torbat-e Heydarieh County.
+At the time of the 2006 National Census, the village's population was 5,171 in 1,255 households, when it was in Soleyman Rural District of the former Jolgeh Zaveh District in Torbat-e Heydarieh County.
 The following census in 2011 counted 5,947 people in 1,693 households, by which time the district had been separated from the county in the establishment of Zaveh County.
-The rural district was transferred to the new Soleyman District, and Saq was transferred to Saq Rural District created in the district.
-The 2016 census measured the population of the village as 5,851 people in 1,797 households.
-It was the most populous village in its rural district.
+The rural district was transferred to the new Soleyman District, and Saq was transferred to Saq Rural District created in the same district.
+The 2016 census measured the population of the village as 5,851 people in 1,797 households, the most populous in its rural district.